Someguyfromcrowd/DeadlierNights/README.txt

 Permissions:

    deadliernights.set.chat:
      description: Allows toggling of chat messages for players deadliernights.set.log:
-     description: Allows toggling of log messages deadliernights.set.decay:
+     description: Allows toggling of log messages deadliernights.set.potion:
-     description: Allows for the exposure decay rate to be set deadliernights.set.potion:
      description: Allows for the toggling of potion debuffs deadliernights.set.mob:
-     description: Allows for the toggling of mob buffs deadliernights.reload:
+     description: Allows for the toggling of mob buffs deadliernights.set.scare:
+     description: Allows for toggling of scares deadliernights.set.fatigue:
+     description: Allows for toggling of fatigue deadliernights.set.decay:
+     description: Allows for the exposure decay rate to be set deadliernights.reload:
      description: Allows for reloading of DeadlierNights' configuration files deadliernights.exempt:
      description: Allows the player to make him/her self immune to DeadlierNights' debuffs deadliernights.exempt.others:
-     description: As with exempt, but also allows for other players to be affected
+     description: As with exempt, but also allows for other players to be affected deadliernights.cure:
+     description: Allows for the curing of players deadliernights.help:
+     description: Allows for the lookup of information about DeadlierNights

 You can also use deadliernights.* to grant all permissions and deadliernights.set.* to grant all set permissions

 =====

 Changelog:

+v0.04a:
+	-Added scares
+	-Added first scare type: fake sounds
+	-Improved config loading to be more fault-tolerant -Improved line-number reporting of errors
+	-Added further commands- /dncure, etc.

 v0.03a:
 	-Created this readme